openthc/api/README.md

-# OpenTHC Common API Interfaces
+# OpenTHC Common API Interface

 Provides a common reference and API end-point specification for implementing Cannabis Data Systems.

-The world of cannabis regulatory compliance is getting complex and large.
+The world of cannabis regulatory compliance is complex and large.
-There are numerous vendors, each with a common goal but a unique API.
+There are hundreds of vendors, each with a common goal but without an API, or have implemnted a unique flavor.
 The goal of this interface is to provide a basis for data interoperability.

 An important first step for bringing the industry together is to start talking in with common terms, a second is a common interface.